EsacFalken/Ascension/README.md

 # Ascension

-Ascension is a small action-platformer that I created during my last game Jam.
+Ascension is a small action-platformer that I created during a game Jam.
 You play a little blue guy in its climb of a mountain.

 Controls
 --------